 Ethics for NILS Projects

 The NILS database has ethical approval from ORECNI (REC Reference Number 176/NI/0101).
 However, if a potential project intends to link health data to the NILS database further ethical approval is required.
-This ethical approval must be applied for by the researcher team.
+This ethical approval must be applied for by the research team.
 Further information can be obtained through the ORECNI website